-Figure 1: Tallebung Tin Project - Plan showing drilling with the extent of the current Exploration Target along with locations of recently completed holes and planned holes in the resource expansion and infill drilling program, overlaid on the geological map.
-(RC holes comments are yellow, diamond drillholes in orange).
+Figure 1: Tallebung Tin Project - Plan showing extent of the current Exploration Target along with locations of recently completed holes in the resource expansion and infill drilling program, overlaid on the geological map.
+Insert shows the extension discovered to the south in TBRC065.
+New assays are in yellow.